 The 3 Question Model

-Interestingly, when we introduce this question to management teams it often turns out that people have assumed that they know the answer to this question but actually have contradictory goals.
+Interestingly, when we introduce this question to management teams it often turns out that people have assumed that they know the answer to this question but actually has contradictory goals.

-- Question 2 is where we need to consider how that change we make is going to be measured
+This is where we need to consider how that change we make is going to be measured.

-- Question 3 is the application of the Plan Do Study Act and learning mindset
+The application of the Plan Do Study Act and learning mindset.